Moztoo/MIDI_PresetTools/README.md

 ## 👀 Example Workflow

 ![MIDI Preset Tools UI Overview](img/PresetLoader_Visualizer.png)

+*Ideally, this tool is independent of the gear you're using — simply placing your `.mid` files (with the appropriate PC and CH) into different folders should be enough for the loader and visualizer to work seamlessly with your DAW timeline.*

 1. Use `MIDI_Preset_Loader.lua` to insert a `.mid` file into the desired track.
 2. Run `MIDI_Preset_Indicator.lua` in a floating window to monitor preset changes.